energysistem/manuals/42797-Energy_MB5/en/08-play_control.md

-## Play Control
+## Playback control

-Once you have paired your *Energy Music Box B2 Bluetooth*, you can control the volume from the speaker.
-In order to do that; press buttons "VOLUME - " (2) or "VOLUME + " (3).
+Once your *Energy Music Box 5* is synchronized, you can control the volume from the speaker itself.
+To do so, press the	VOLUME + (3) or VOLUME - (2) buttons.
+You will hear a beep when reaching the maximum and minimum volume levels.

-To pause or resume the playback, press PLAY/PAUSE button (5) once.
+To start, pause or resume playback, press the PLAY/PAUSE (5) button.

-To forward or backward one song, hold NEXT (7) or PREVIOUS (6) buttons.
+To move to the previous or the following track, press the NEXT (7) and BACK (6) buttons.